Navigation Menu+

 • The Waste Transformers – located in Westerpark, on the Westergasfabriek terrain, they turn kitchen food waste coming from the restaurants and festivals in the area into green electricity, fertiliser and compost.
 They have other projects as well and are active in upcoming economies, such as South Africa and Sierra Leone, helping businesses and communities to turn their food waste into value.
 The solution is simple, an anaerobic digester called a Waste Transformer is fed daily with the non-consumable food waste produced at the location.
 Inside the Waste Transformer bacterias turn this waste into biogas which is turned into electricity and heat for that same site.
 In this way the valuable nutrients can also be recovered and used back in the city in urban vertical farms, or land to regenerate the soil, replacing polluting artificial fertilisers.
 These Waste Transformers can process between 350KG up to 3000KG non consumable food waste per day.

-• OLIO – a peer-to-peer food sharing app, connects neighbours with each other and with local businesses so surplus food can be shared.
-This food can come from your local shop or from your fridge; whenever you have a surplus of something you can snap a photo and add it to the app so someone else will hopefully enjoy it.
-Sometimes it can be used for non-food items as well.
+• OLIO – a peer-to-peer sharing app that connects neighbours with each other and with local businesses so surplus food and other items can be shared.
+The app started with food sharing and it grew to fight all kinds of waste.
+Nowadays, you can share any household item on Olio; whenever you have a surplus of something, you can snap a photo and add it to the app so someone else will hopefully enjoy it.

 • Hoppter – an app aiming at preventing bread loss and proposing a new business model: producing only what was ordered.
 Nourishing a feeling of nostalgia (for those remembering when the milkman was passing by each house), Hoppter delivers fresh bread at your door, every morning (or as often as you’d wish).
 The bread is baked in artisanal bakeries, and looks very tasty.